 The center of Caacupe is compact enough to walk on all but the hottest of days.
 Its streets are a pleasant place for a leisurely stroll.

 To travel a little further, a car is probably the best option.
 The town is simple to navigate, and in most areas, parking is not a problem.

 Alternatively, you can find taxi ranks on many street corners.
 The taxis are safe and inexpensive and will get you anywhere inside or outside the town.

 Living in Caacupe – summary

 A pleasant country town surrounded by some fine scenery, all within easy reach of the capital, Caacupe is a good place to live.

 It is a culturally important place in Paraguay, and having to deal with the pilgrims that come every year, the town has acquired a modern infrastructure and wide clean streets.

 Along with those came the sort of eating and shopping opportunities not normally found in a town of its size.

-For a quiet country life these districts offer that could be asked for of a dream house overlooking small streams and rolling hills and relaxation under the starry skies.
+For a quiet country life, these districts offer what could be asked for of a dream house overlooking small streams and rolling hills and relaxation under the starry skies.